Authorization Overview

 Audience claims are defined by Verimatrix and documented within the application specific claims.

-The audience must match the registered key purpose within the Verimatrix portal.
+The audience must match the registered key purpose within the Verimatrix platform.

 Example